-Settle in your ryokan in the heart of the valley (ryokan Kozuchi no Yado Tsurukame Daikichi or equivalent 3*).
+Settle in your ryokan in the heart of the valley (ryokan Kozuchi no Yado Tsurukame Daikichi or same category hotel 3*).

 In the afternoon, visit Nikko, with its many UNESCO World Heritage sites: the Toshogu and Futarasan - Jinja shrines and the Buddhist temple (Rinno-ji) located in the heart of an outstanding natural setting.